Eastern Cape: Tourism

 Aloe ferox on the R61 route between Cofimvaba and Ngcobo.

 The landscape is extremely diverse.
 The western interior is largely arid Karoo, while the east is well-watered and green.
 The Eastern Cape offers a wide array of attractions, including 800 km of untouched and pristine coastline along with beaches, and big-five game viewing in a malaria-free environment.

 The Addo Elephant National Park, situated 73 km from Port Elizabeth, was proclaimed in 1931.
 Its 743 km2 offers sanctuary to 170 elephants, 400 Cape buffalo and 21 black rhino of the very scarce Kenyan sub-species.

 The province is the location of Tiffindell, South Africa's only snow skiing resort, which is situated near the hamlet of Rhodes in the Southern Drakensberg.
 It is on the slopes of Ben Macdhui, the highest mountain peak in the Eastern Cape 3001 m.

 The National Arts Festival, held annually in Grahamstown, is Africa's largest cultural event, offering a choice of both indigenous and imported talent.
 Every year for eleven days the town's population almost doubles, as over 50,000 people flock to the region for a feast of arts, crafts, music and entertainment.

 Jeffreys Bay is an area with wild coastline, which is backed by sub-tropical rainforest.
 The waters here are noted for having good waves for surfing.

 Aliwal North, lying on an agricultural plateau on the southern bank of the Orange River, is an inland resort known for its hot springs.

-The rugged and unspoiled Wild Coast is a place of spectacular scenery.
+The rugged and unspoiled Wild Coast is a place known for its scenery.
 The coastal areas have been a graveyard for many vessels.

 Whittlesea, Eastern Cape, situated in the Amatola Mountains, is known for the first wine estate in the province.

 King William's Town, Alice, Queenstown, Grahamstown, Cradock and Fort Beaufort offer some of the best colonial architecture of the 19th century in the province.
 The two major cities lining the coast are East London and Port Elizabeth.